 Fields of Study

-Movement Science: the integration and synthesis of knowledge from basic sciences, social sciences and applied sciences for the purpose of studying questions related to understanding the prevention of movement-related impairments, and the maintenance, enhancement and rehabilitation of human physical activity for persons whose physical capabilities are, or are perceived to be, challenged by disease and injury.
+The integration and synthesis of knowledge from basic sciences, social sciences and applied sciences for the purpose of studying questions related to understanding the prevention of movement-related impairments, and the maintenance, enhancement and rehabilitation of human physical activity for persons whose physical capabilities are, or are perceived to be, challenged by disease and injury.

-Rehabilitation Health Services Studies: a multidisciplinary field of scientific investigation that studies how social factors, financing systems, organizational structures and processes, health technologies, and personal behaviors affect access to rehabilitation health care, the quality and cost of rehabilitation health care, and ultimately health and well-being.
+A multidisciplinary field of scientific investigation that studies how social factors, financing systems, organizational structures and processes, health technologies, and personal behaviors affect access to rehabilitation health care, the quality and cost of rehabilitation health care, and ultimately health and well-being.
 Its research domains are individuals, families, organizations, practitioners, institutions, communities, and populations.

-Rehabilitation Technology Sciences: the integration of multidisciplinary knowledge and expertise in the design, development and evaluation of assistive technology to enhance the function and well-being of people with disabilities and their caregivers and to enable people to participate fully in day to day living.
+The integration of multidisciplinary knowledge and expertise in the design, development and evaluation of assistive technology to enhance the function and well-being of people with disabilities and their caregivers and to enable people to participate fully in day to day living.

-Speech-Language Pathology: is a multidisciplinary field of research concerned with the study of the normal processes of speech, language and swallowing function as well as research into the etiology, symptomatology, and prognosis of various disorders and efficacious methods for evaluation and treatment of such disorders.
+A multidisciplinary field of research concerned with the study of the normal processes of speech, language and swallowing function as well as research into the etiology, symptomatology, and prognosis of various disorders and efficacious methods for evaluation and treatment of such disorders.
 Specific populations of interest include individuals affected by disorders of developmental language, neurogenic speech and language, fluency, voice, articulation/phonology, and swallowing across a wide age range.